James Kirby is a Chancery barrister specialising in trusts and estates, mental capacity, inheritance claims and private client taxation.

-Before becoming a barrister, James was a Research Fellow in History at Trinity College, Cambridge.
+Before becoming a barrister, James was a Fellow in History at Trinity College, Cambridge.

 Property

-- B v Z: Representing the claimant in a 3-day trial at Central London County Court concerning the beneficial ownership and sale of a property formerly owned by the client’s deceased parents.
+- Bridgmont v Zammit (County Court at Central London): Represented the claimant in a 3-day trial at Central London County Court concerning the beneficial ownership and sale of a property formerly owned by the client’s deceased parents.
+The claim received media coverage in The Times and other newspapers.

 - G v G: Striking out a TOLATA claim over a family home as an abuse of process in light of related family court proceedings (and representing the client successfully on appeal).